hybridables/hybridify/README.md

 If you have callback api, or even some synchronous libs, hybrids comes to the rescue - use hybridify and you here - in Promises Land, with centralized error handling and no breaking changes.

-You can use hybridify when you considered to derecate the callback api and want to support then for next few versions.
+You can use hybridify when you considered to deprecate the callback api and want to support then for next few versions.
 And all that, without breaking changes - users of your library or project will be able to decide what to use - promises or good old callbacks.

 ## Install